oneloveipfs/ipfsVideoUploader/ConfigDocs.md

 * `whitelistEnabled`: When set to false, whitelist checks will be ignored.
 * `domain`: Specify the domain where app will run on. (only needed for HTTPS to locate Letsencrypt SSL certificates)
 * `callbackURL`: Specify the uploader page URL (https://yourdomain.com/upload) where the URL must be listed in SteemConnect application settings.
+* `UsageLogs`: When set to true, disk usage data by Steem accounts will be logged.
 * `dtubefees`: Specify beneficiaries to @dtube account (100 represents 1%, 1000 represents 10%)
 * `HTTP_PORT`: Specify port to listen to HTTP requests.
 If `useHTTPS` is enabled, all HTTP requests will be redirected to HTTPS.
 * `HTTPS_PORT`: Specify port to listem to HTTPS requests.